 - 5.4 Governing boards and proprietors should ensure there are effective and appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
-This should include: - An effective Child Protection & Safeguarding policy is in place and is approved by the governing board on an annual basis (and as and when other updates occur). - A Staff Behaviour policy is available (sometimes called the Code of Conduct) which should amongst other things include acceptable use of technologies, staff/pupil relationships and communications including the use of social media. - Education settings need to ensure that they adopt recruitment procedures that help deter, identify or reject people who might abuse children.
+This should include: - An effective Child Protection & Safeguarding policy is in place and is approved by the governing board on an annual basis (and as and when other updates occur). - An online safety policy that includes appropriate filtering and monitoring on school devices and networks, and that includes the use of mobile and smart technology which will reflect that many children and unlimited and unrestricted access to the internet via mobile phone networks. - A Staff Behaviour policy is available (sometimes called the Code of Conduct) which should amongst other things include - acceptable use of technologies, staff/pupil relationships and communications including the use of social media. - Education settings need to ensure that they adopt recruitment procedures that help deter, identify or reject people who might abuse children.
 Governing boards and proprietors must act reasonably in making decisions about the suitability of the prospective employee based on checks and evidence including: criminal record checks (DBS checks), barred list checks and prohibition checks together with references and interview information.

 This is not intended to be an exhaustive list.
-These policies, along with Part One of Keeping Children Safe in Education 2022 and information regarding the role of the Designated Safeguarding Lead, should be provided to all staff on induction.
-Governing boards and proprietors should take a proportional risk based approach to the level of information that is provided to temporary staff and volunteers.
+These policies, along with Part One of Keeping Children Safe in Education 2023 and information regarding the role of the Designated Safeguarding Lead, should be provided to all staff on induction.
+Governing boards and proprietors should take a proportional risk-based approach to the level of information that is provided to temporary staff and volunteers.